acoupi/acoupi/docs/explanation/programs.md

 # Programs

-In the context of Acoupi, a program consists of a structured collection of tasks orchestrated to establish a distinct configuration for acoustic monitoring.
+A **Program**  is a full application that runs on a device.
+It consists of a structured collection of tasks orchestrated to establish a distinct configuration for acoustic monitoring.

-Acoupi offers users the flexibility to either develop custom programs or deploy existing ones, detailed instructions for which can be found in the program reference.
+Programs encompass three essential elements: tasks, configuration schema, and worker configuration.
+Tasks outline the operations within the program.
+A configuration schema defines the program's configuration structure, and worker configuration governs task execution.

 Programs are represented as importable subclasses of [`acoupi.programs.AcoupiProgram`][acoupi.programs.AcoupiProgram].
 Any module